DemonicTricycle/DemonicTricycle-ELECH309/docs/communicationFrame.md

 Here are some examples of frames:

-- 0000100101101 - Start bit correct, _Forward_ command, 75cm to travel, even parity, stop bot correct.
+- 0000100101101 - Start bit correct, _Forward_ command, 75cm to travel, even parity, stop bit correct.
   Here are the different parts of the frame: 0.00.01001011.0.1
 - ...